jchristn/DatabaseWrapper/README.md

 Notes from previous versions (starting with v1.1.0) will be moved here.

 v1.2.x
+- Retarget to support both .NET Core 2.0 and .NET Framework 4.5.2.
 - Exposed SanitizeString through DatabaseClient
 - New signatures for PrependAnd and PrependOr to make use easier
 - PostgreSQL support